justiniwata/justiniwata.github.io/essays/AI-Use.md

 ### 10. Explaining code

 I never used AI for this element.
+I don't use AI in this because I can describe to my group member for the project what the code is trying to do or trying to accomplish rather than asking AI to.

 ### 11. Writing code